 Japanese Egg Sandwich

-A Word On Conbini Food (Japanese Convenience Store Food)
+A Word On Konbini Food

 Konbini foods are part of the Japanese culture.
 They feed the industrious crowds and college students.
 They help busy and sometimes overwhelmed parents put comforting food on the table.
 They make it possible for minimum wage workers to eat healthy.
 And they are so much fun to visit!